 As I was parking my bike, my vocabulary counter started preparing like a nervous kid who was about to write his final exams.
-I began to ponder about what to say first or rather how to speak to her.
+I started to ponder about what to say first or rather how to speak to her.
 I felt like a school kid who reluctantly drags his nervous self, down to the principal’s office.
-Finally, I entered the restaurant.
+Finally, I entered inside the restaurant.
 The dimly lit lights only added to my woes by making me more perplexed.
-She looked up from the windows, and as soon as she caught sight of me, the sad face lit up in happiness.
+She looked up from the windows and as soon as she caught sight of me, the sad face lit up in happiness.
 But, within a moment the happy face was replaced by her sinister form.

-I took my seat opposite to her, and she diverted her gaze away from me, looking at some portrait placed on the other side.
+I took my seat opposite her and she diverted her gaze away from me, looking at some portrait placed on the other side.
 I suddenly felt uneasy.
 This was even more intimidating than the time I proposed to her first.
 I so badly wanted to move near her and give her a warm, tight hug.
 But, she clearly didn’t want me to even come near her as she had kept the space near her covered with her jumbo-sized bag.

 I badly needed to break the pinpoint silence that existed between us and hence called out the waiter in the pretext of ordering something to eat.
 He walked up to me with a look of a sneer as if asking me, “so, you are the one who made a lady wait this long!”

 Now, that was a real ice-breaker.
 My lady was not too much angry at me at least.
 Silently listening to our conversation, she finally shifted her gaze back to me.
-Her dark black eyebrows made a little twist, and those lips finally broke into a gentle smile.
+Her dark black eyebrows made a little twist and those lips finally broke into a gentle smile.
 Suddenly, a wave of relief flooded in my mind.
 Bang!
 I was back in the game at last.